Opposition Research for Advocacy Campaigns

 Once you’ve identified your goal for the program at hand, you can figure out the tactics and develop a clear message that will help achieve that goal.
 To craft a message that resonates, you’ll want to understand the lay of the land in your environment by addressing some key questions:

-- How much support is there for your issue among the public?
+- How much support is there to your issue among the public?

-- How much opposition is there for your issue among the public?
+- How much opposition is there to your issue among the public?

 Conducting opposition research can help you answer these questions and more to strengthen your overall campaign and messaging strategy.